Mmat97/TopCityEntertainment/README.md

 ## Advantages
-1.Scans and analyzes more than one table on the web
+1. Scans and analyzes more than one table on the web

 2. Focuses on amounts so can be transferred easily to a bar graph